top of page

 Volunteer Lawyers Network (VLN)

-A nonprofit that connects low-income Minnesotans to free legal support and representation from pro-bono lawyers.
+A nonprofit connecting low-income Minnesotans to free legal support and representation from pro-bono lawyers.

 Youth, seniors, & misc. resources